akoppolu/trade-search-test/README.md

     mvn test

 This runs Cucumber features using Cucumber's JUnit runner.
-The `@RunWith(Cucumber.class)` annotation on the `RunCukesTest` class tells JUnit to kick off Cucumber.
+The `@RunWith(Cucumber.class)` annotation on the `RunnerClass` class tells JUnit to kick off Cucumber.

 ### Run a subset of Features or Scenarios